-Where can I afford to live?
+House price calculator: Where can I afford to rent or buy?

 Monthly mortgage payments are based on the figures calculated by the Bank of England from rates currently being offered by banks and building societies.
-The rate used is the one for two year, fixed rate mortgages, so would only be relevant for the first two years of the loan.
+The rate used is for two year, fixed rate mortgages, so would only be relevant for the first two years of the loan.

 Every month, the Bank of England brings out figures for people wanting a mortgage for 75% or 90% or 95% of the value of the property they want to buy.
 So currently the calculator assumes you need a deposit of at least 5% of the value of the property to get a mortgage.